jfo/muhblog/src/post/stdwrite.md

 Often, people coming from interpreted languages experience compiled, systems languages to be more complicated right off the bat.
-There is the obvious added complexity of compiling and running as separate steps, as opposed to simply pointing an executable at some source code and seeing a result right away, but there are often syntactical constructs to go along with that..
+There is the obvious added complexity of compiling and running being separate steps, as opposed to simply pointing an executable at some source code and seeing a result right away, but there are often syntactical constructs to go along with that...

-At first glance, Rust's hello world looks fairly inert, too:
+At first glance, Rust's hello world looks fairly inert, as well:

 ```rust
 fn main() {